Dr-Lego/gag-network/README.md

 This project aims to visualize the intricate web of connections within the German podcast ["Geschichten aus der Geschichte"](https://www.geschichte.fm) (Stories from History).
 It creates a network visualization based on the podcast's [episode list on Wikipedia](https://de.wikipedia.org/w/index.php?title=Geschichten_aus_der_Geschichte_(Podcast)/Episodenliste&useskin=vector), showcasing how the Wikipedia articles of the topics mentioned in the podcast are interconnected.

+> [!Note]
+> I am 16 years old and made this in my spare time, so please don't blame me for inefficient code :)

 ## Project Overview

 The GAG Network Visualizer scrapes data from Wikipedia, processes it, and generates a interactive network graph.
 It reveals interesting connections between historical topics discussed in the podcast episodes.